wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-apache-spark-resource-manager-v1.md

 	wacn.date=""/>

-# Manage resources for the Apache Spark cluster in Azure HDInsight (Windows)
+# Manage resources for the Apache Spark cluster on HDInsight Windows (Preview)

 > [AZURE.NOTE] HDInsight now provides Spark clusters on Linux.
-For information on how to manage resources for a Spark cluster on HDInsight Linux, see [Manage resources for the Apache Spark cluster in Azure HDInsight (Linux)](/documentation/articles/hdinsight-apache-spark-resource-manager).
+For information on how to manage resources for a Spark cluster on HDInsight Linux, see [Manage resources for the Apache Spark cluster in Azure HDInsight (Linux)](/documentation/articles/hdinsight-apache-spark-resource-manager/).

 Resource manager is a component of the Spark cluster dashboard that enables you to manage resources such as cores and RAM used by each application running on the cluster.

 ## <a name="launchrm"></a>How do I launch the Resource Manager?

-1. From the [Azure Preview Portal](https://manage.windowsazure.cn/), from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
+1. From the [Azure Portal](https://portal.azure.cn/), from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
 You can also navigate to your cluster under **Browse All** > **HDInsight Clusters**.

 2. From the Spark cluster blade, click **Dashboard**.
 When prompted, enter the admin credentials for the Spark cluster.